EdgarCap/Prediction-Assignment-Writeup/README.md

 * "C" the exercice is done lifting the dumbbell only halfway

-* "D" the exercice is donelowering the dumbbell only halfway
+* "D" the exercice is done lowering the dumbbell only halfway

 * "E"  the exercice is done throwing the hips to the front